Iraqi Jewish Archive

-The Iraqi Jewish Archive is a collection of 2,700 books and tens of thousands of historical documents from Iraq's Jewish community found by the United States Army in the basement of Saddam Hussein's intelligence headquarters during the US invasion of Iraq in 2003.
+The Iraqi Jewish Archive, also known as the Iraqi Mukhabarat Archive, is a collection of 2,700 books and tens of thousands of historical documents from Iraq's Jewish community found by the United States Army in the basement of Saddam Hussein's intelligence headquarters during the US invasion of Iraq in 2003.

 The collection includes a wide variety of books and rare documents, ranging from 500-year-old commentaries on the Talmud to personal letters sent during the 1950s.
 These materials were abandoned during Operation Ezra and Nehemiah, when almost all Iraqi Jews made aliyah to Israel on the condition (imposed by the Iraqi government) that they leave their property behind.
 The Intelligence Agency of the Iraqi regime subsequently gathered these books and documents from synagogues and Jewish community institutions, eventually storing them in the basement where they would be found by the US Army.

 The archive has been in temporary US custody since 2003, and is scheduled to be transferred permanently to Iraq.
 This plan is controversial: some Middle-East scholars and Jewish organizations have opined that because the materials were abandoned under duress, and because almost no Jews live in Iraq today, the archive should instead be housed in Israel or the United States.

 Discovery and preservation

-The archive was found by the United States Army in 2003 in a flooded basement.
+The archive was found by the United States Army in 2003 in a flooded basement once housing the Iraqi intelligence headquarters.
 It was rescued due to a book freezing process on special trucks.
 With the consent of the provisional Iraqi government, the archive was transferred to the National Archives of the United States in Washington, DC.
 At a cost of $3 million, the archive was digitized and is fully available online.

 The documents are written in Hebrew, Arabic, Judeo-Arabic, and English.
 Certain irreparably damaged kosher scrolls (such as Torah scrolls and scrolls containing the Book of Esther) were ritually buried in accordance with Jewish law.